 It runs only after the test is passed.

-For Android, after configuring the atmosphere of flurry, makes the workflow call flutter build apk --release
+For Android, after configuring the atmosphere of flurry, makes the workflow call flutter build apk --release.
+This command sets and packages the Android app in one .apk File is ready for distribution.
+The resulting file is placed inside build/app/outputs/flutter-apk Project Directory.

 The following steps are: